MultiSafepay/docs/content/payment-methods/e-invoicing.md

 ## Terms and conditions

-- [Direct flow](/reference/introduction#direct-vs-redirect): You must display your terms and conditions in your checkout.
+- For <<glossary:direct>> flows, you must display your terms and conditions in your checkout.
-- [Redirect flow](/reference/introduction#direct-vs-redirect): MultiSafepay terms and conditions are displayed by default on [payment pages](/docs/payment-pages/).
+- For <<glossary:redirect>> flows, MultiSafepay terms and conditions are displayed by default on [payment pages](/docs/payment-pages/).

 <br>